-“We can’t thank Nicola at Neil Hudgell’s enough though.
+“We can’t thank Hayley at Hudgell’s enough though.
 She was supportive throughout and whilst we were going through very difficult times, she allowed us to focus on one another whilst acting in our best interests, from legal advice and representation to supporting us with offers of psychiatric treatment.

 “During those very difficult days it was good to feel that someone understood us and was there for us.
 You need that support.”

 In a statement issued to the media, a spokesperson for York Teaching Hospital NHS Foundation Trust said: “The sad events described by Mr and Mrs Church were investigated at the time by Scarborough Hospital in the period before it became part of York Trust.